ChenJiaoyan/X-TL/README.md

 ./Data/HT_Result: Transferability index of hard transfer (FSI) of some example transfers

-For any questions, please contact jiaoyan.chen@cs.ox.ac.uk
+For more details, please contact the authors.